Santa Fe police in standoff outside south side residence

 Dec.
 16—Santa Fe police engaged in a "barricade situation" on Viento del Norte on the city's south side Thursday.

-Santa Fe police Chief Paul Joye said in an interview his department's special operations group "including our SWAT team, was called out to the 4700 block of Viento del Norte Thursday afternoon."
+Santa Fe police Chief Paul Joye said his department's special operations group "including our SWAT team, was called out to the 4700 block of Viento del Norte Thursday afternoon."

-"We have our crisis negotiators working as well," Joye said while the incident progressed.
+"We have our crisis negotiators working as well," Joye said.
 "We believe the home is only occupied by one person at the moment.
 We hope to get him to come out peacefully."

 He said the man, who police at the scene called James Martinez, would face criminal charges, though Joye said he did not know what the extent of those charges would be.